 To prepare you for whatever circumstance might arise, we’ve compiled our best tips and practices to help take your resume to the next level!

-1. Clean it up: Get your resume in the most clear and effective format it can be.
+1. Clean it up: Get your resume in the clearest and most effective format it can be.
 Cut off the fat and just leave the most important information that is direct and clear for a hiring manager to read.
 (P.S.
-Rule is, keep your resume at the length of one page.)
+The rule is, keep your resume at the length of one page.)

 2. Out with the old, in with the new: UPDATE, UPDATE, UPDATE.
 What’s been going on since you started your new/current role?
 Where do you see the direction of your career going?
 Focus on that path and leave the information that supports it.